The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/sensors/_index.md

 Given we have mounted the FC in its default orientation (facing up and forward) this calibration is unnecessary.

 Nice work!
-You have calibrated the necessary sensors for your VRC drone to be able to know its orientation and keep level during flight.
+You have calibrated the necessary sensors for your AVR drone to be able to know its orientation and keep level during flight.
 The following Summary screen shows the successful steps completed in green.
 Now we will move onto setting up the **Radio** (aka Transmitter).